RalphHightower/blog/README.md

 1. Federal – Attempt to Overthrow the 2020 Election and the January 6, 2021 Insurrection.
 2. State – Georgia.
 Strong-Arm Attempt to Falsify Their Election Result.

+**Damn!** How the hell did Trump win?!
+Although the federal case will be winding down since the [DOJ](https://www.justice.gov/) has some regulation that sitting presidents cannot be tried:

+#### Donald Trump Is Guilty For Attempting To Overturn An Election And Instigating The January 6, 2021 Insurrection

 ### Donald Trump's Serious Character Flaws

 Trump's character flaws preclude him from running anything other